Polyphosphate, Medium Chain (p100)

 Concentration: When reconstituted: 1 M (phosphate monomer) NOTE: To estimate the polymer concentration, divide the phosphate monomer concentration by the modal polymer length

-Comments: It is recommended to use ~10.2 ug of the biotin-polyphosphate to coat all wells of a streptavidin-coated 96-well plate.
+Comments: It is recommended to use ~10.2 ug of the polyphosphate to coat all wells of a streptavidin-coated 96-well plate.

 Storage: Dry material should be stored at room temperature (or lower) with dessication.